 Specifically, Grundfos pumps offer carefully designed, well-constructed and thoroughly reliable pumps which are easy to install and fitted with high-density long-life carbon-graphite seals, integral controls and anti-vibration feet.

 Getting a decent shower in the morning shouldn’t cost too much.
-That said, in the pump world at least, you always get what you pay for.
-The general rule is the more expensive you go, the more power you get.
-The more power you buy, the stronger the water flow you can expect from your shower head.
+That said, in the pumping world at least, you always get what you pay for.
+The general rule is the more expensive you go, the higher the bar rating.
+The higher the bar rating, the stronger the water flow you can expect from your shower head.

 You also need to consider the materials that the pump you are purchasing is made from.
 The more expensive you go, the more quality you get.
-Cheaper pumps are made from plastic and the parts will generally suffer from wear and tear more.
+Cheaper pumps are made from plastic and the parts will generally suffer quicker from wear and tear.
 More expensive pumps will use brass materials.
 Brass will last longer and will also make less sound.

-As the cost of pumps varies depending on make and model, it can be a tricky process deciding which one to fit into your system.
-Can you get the same quality and flow from a £110 pump as a £350 pump?
+As the cost of pumps vary depending on the make and model, it can be a tricky process deciding which to buy for your system.
 To help you decide, we’ve listed our three favourite pumps for each pricing category.

-When considering which shower pump to buy, along with the price there are two main factors which people tend to look for — ease of installation and versatility.
-The Salamander CT75 meets both of these criteria.
-Not only is it relatively straightforward to install, but it is suitable for use in a number of different shower types, including conventional models, multi-function showers and those with Victorian can-style shower heads.
+The CT75 is great people new to pumps.
+Not only is it relatively straightforward to install, but it is suitable for use in a number of different shower types, including conventional models, multi-function showers and those with Victorian can-style showerheads.

-Search Prices on the Salamander CT75 Xtra 2.0 Bar here
+Search Prices on the CT75 Xtra 2.0 Bar here.

-Looking for the best quality shower pump on the market but at a bargain price?
-Then look no further than the Stuart Turner ShowerMate Eco range.
-Suitable for use in open-vented hot and cold water systems, the twin pump boosts the supply of both hot and cold water in equal measure.
-The Eco pump works equally well in both single-function and multi-function showers, in addition to bath or basin mixer taps.
+The ShowerMate from Stuart Turner is a high-quality pump at a bargain price.
+Suitable for use in open-vented hot and cold systems, this twin shower design boosts the supply of both hot and cold supplies in equal measure.
+The ShowerMate also works equally well in both single-function and multi-function showers, in addition to bath or basin mixer taps.
 The ShowerMate Eco pumps from Stuart Turner also comes with a two-year warranty making it the perfect budget choice.

-Search Prices on the Stuart Turner ShowerMate Eco S2.0 here
+Search Prices on the Stuart Turner ShowerMate Eco S1.5 here.

 Grundfos Niagara STC-1.5 CN

 Do you go for quality, or do go for price?
-Well, with the Grundfos Niagra range, you can easily have both.
-A robust unit that is built to endure the hard years ahead, the Niagra range is fitted with the finest long life seals, along with high quality braided connection hoses.
-As a universal pump this tech will automatically sync to both positive and negative head solutions.
+Well, with the Grundfos Niagra, you can easily have both.
+A robust unit that is built to endure the hard years ahead, the Niagra is fitted with the finest long-life seals, along with high quality braided connection hoses.
+As a universal design, this system will automatically sync to both positive and negative head solutions.

 Salamander CT Force 20SU 2.0

-Search Prices on Salamander CT Force 20SU 2.0 here
+Search Prices on CT Force 20SU 2.0 here.

-Designed to the highest standard of performance and durability, the Grundfos Amazon SSP-3.0B is the premium option in the low cost category.
-These pumps are low noise, low vibration due to anti-vibration feet and the long life silicon carbide seals which are fitted as standard absorb any movement.
-This pump comes with a mega 5 year warranty making it both a safe and budget shower pump choice.
+Designed to the highest standard of performance and durability, the Grundfos Amazon SSP-3.0B is the premium option in the low-cost category.
+These pumps are very quiet due to anti-vibration feet and the long-life silicon carbide seals which are fitted as standard absorb any movement.

 Salamander CT Force 20PT 2.0 Bar